CardSorting/DreamBeeSQL/handoff/strategy/normie-dev-methodology.md

 ## Conclusion

-The Marie Kondo methodology for framework development means:
+The NORMIE DEV methodology for framework development means:

 1. **Identify what doesn't spark joy** (complexity, friction, abstraction)
 2. **Thank it for its service** (it taught us valuable lessons)